5 things to know before buying your child a cell phone

 Kelly Wallace is CNN's digital correspondent and editor-at-large covering family, career and life.
 Read her other columns and follow her reports at CNN Parents and on Twitter @kellywallacetv.

-(CNN)In households across the world, I imagine many conversations going something like this during the holidays: "Mom, I really want a phone.
+(CNN)In households around the world, I imagine many conversations going something like this during the holidays: "Mom, I really want a phone.
 Everyone has one.
 Can I please, please get one this year?"

-And then, after hearing the appeals, Mom (or Dad or both parents) edge even closer to buying a smart phone for their insistent teen or tween.
+And then, after hearing the appeals, Mom (or Dad, or both parents) edge even closer to buying a smartphone for their insistent teen or tween.

-But before parents place one under the Christmas tree, or give one for Hanukkah, Kwanza or any other gift-giving holiday at this time of year, they should stop and think about a few core things.
+But before parents place one under the Christmas tree or give one for Hanukkah, Kwanza or any other gift-giving holiday at this time of year, they should stop and think about a few core things.

 "There's no turning back the clock once you've handed this thing over," said Diana Graber, co-founder of CyberWise.org, a digital literacy platform for tweens and teens, parents and educators.

-Graber, who teaches "cyber civics" to sixth graders in Aliso Viejo, California, said too often parents don't realize just how big a decision it really is.
+Graber, who teaches "cyber civics" to sixth graders in Aliso Viejo, California, said that too often, parents don't realize just how big a decision it really is.

-"It's not like you're just handing them a telephone like when I was a kid," said Graber, who has two daughters, one in high school, the other in college.
-"All of a sudden, the whole world is in your kids' back pocket plus all the information in the world -- good and bad."
+"It's not like you're just handing them a telephone, like when I was a kid," said Graber, who has two daughters, one in high school and the other in college.
+"All of a sudden, the whole world is in your kids' back pocket, plus all the information in the world -- good and bad."

-Once parents realize the magnitude of the decision and how it is the "purchase of a huge life-changing experience," they need to decide if the time is right for their children, said Graber.
+Once parents realize the magnitude of the decision and how it is the "purchase of a huge life-changing experience," they need to decide whether the time is right for their children, said Graber.

-To help parents, she and another tech savvy expert, Lori Cunningham, founder of the blog The Well Connected Mom, offered five tips on what to think about before buying a phone for kids.
+To help parents, she and another tech-savvy expert, Lori Cunningham, founder of the blog The Well Connected Mom, offered five tips on what to think about before buying a phone for kids.

 1. Are they ready?

-It's simple enough: Are your kids ready for a smart phone?
+It's simple enough: Are your kids ready for a smartphone?
 First, are they responsible enough to take care of one?

 "Even if you think your daughter (or son) is pretty responsible, they're going to leave the phone behind.
 They're not used to having something so viable with them all the time, other than a backpack, maybe keys to the house," said Cunningham, who uses her digital platform to try to simplify technology for busy moms.

-Once you decide your teen or tween is responsible, you need to think about if they can handle a device that automatically connects them to the world.
+Once you decide your teen or tween is responsible, you need to think about whether they can handle a device that automatically connects them to the world.

 Graber said parents should keep in mind how kids don't fully understand the ramifications of everything they post.

-"I'm always like, I wish parents could be up here to see how much their kids don't know and it's not their fault.
+"I'm always like, I wish parents could be up here to see how much their kids don't know, and it's not their fault.
 They just don't have that thinking capacity quite yet.
 They're programmed to make mistakes.
 It's what they do at that age," she said.

 2. 'Cyber Civics' 101

-If a parent decides their child is ready, the next step, experts say, would be to give them some "cyber civics" training, teaching them about everything from bullying to the permanence of what they post, to stranger danger online.
+If a parent decides their child is ready, the next step, experts say, would be to give them some "cyber civics" training, teaching them about things such as bullying, the permanence of what they post and stranger danger online.

-"I liken it to giving the keys to your kid to a car," said Cunningham, mom to a 10-year-old son and 13-year-old daughter.
+"I liken it to giving the keys to your kid to a car," said Cunningham, who has a 10-year-old son and 13-year-old daughter.
 "You don't just give them the keys.
 You teach them how to use the car.
 You work with them.
 You train them.
 You make sure that they know the pitfalls and things to watch out for, and then you give them more freedom as you go."

 If a "cyber civics" or digital literacy class is offered in your school or community, sign the kids up.
 If not, parents can check out learning tools on sites such as CyberWise.org, which offer a range of lessons on digital safety and online citizenship, said Graber.

-"A parent can learn about all the things that a kid encounters online and then if the parent understands what it is, it's very easy to have that conversation with the child," she said.
+"A parent can learn about all the things that a kid encounters online, and then if the parent understands what it is, it's very easy to have that conversation with the child," she said.

 3. Sign on the dotted line